Melphalan (Alkeran ®)

-Melphalan is a chemotherapy drug that is usually given to treat multiple myeloma.
-It's occassionally used to treat melanoma and ovarian cancer.
 This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

-as an injection through a fine tube (cannula) inserted into a vein (intravenously), usually in the back of your hand
+through a short thin tube (cannula) that the nurse puts into a vein in your arm or hand

 into an artery in the arm or leg.